This article was originally published on Conetix by Tim Butler. With his kind permission, we are sharing it here for Codeship readers.

 Hopefully now that you’ve seen and played with a Dockerfile, you’ve got a bit of an understanding as to what they look like and how they work.
 This is where Docker really starts to shine.
 It’s more than just a container-based system.
 It’s the toolsets and the ease of configuration which really make it the success it is.

-There are some other great articles out there which go further into depth with Docker.
-Here are a few to keep you going:
+There are some other great articles out there that go further into depth with Docker.
+Here are a couple to keep you going: